Zendesk voice AI agents: A complete overview for 2026

 A more flexible alternative: Supercharge Zendesk with eesel AI

-Go live in minutes with a truly self-serve platform
+Go live in minutes with a self-serve platform

 An eesel AI agent shown working within the Zendesk platform, a more flexible alternative to native Zendesk voice AI agents.

-eesel AI is built to solve the knowledge silo problem.
-It connects to all the places your information lives, not just what’s in your help desk.
-You can easily pull in knowledge from Confluence, Google Docs, Notion, Slack, and over 100 other apps.
+eesel AI helps solve the knowledge silo problem by connecting to more than just your help desk.
+It can pull in knowledge from Confluence, Google Docs, Notion, Slack, and over 100 other apps.

-This is a really important difference.
-Before your AI agent ever speaks to a customer, eesel AI lets you run simulations on thousands of your past support tickets.
+Before your AI agent speaks to a customer, eesel AI allows you to run simulations on thousands of your past support tickets.

-This feature gives you an accurate prediction of your automation rate and shows you exactly how the AI would have answered in real situations.
-You can see how it performs, find spots where it needs a little help, and tweak its behavior, all in a safe, risk-free environment.
+This feature provides a clear prediction of your automation rate and shows exactly how the AI would have answered in real situations.
+It’s a great way to refine your strategy in a safe environment before going live.

 Benefit from transparent, predictable pricing